belikor/lbrytools/README.md

 This library is inspired by tuxfoo's [lbry-seedit](https://github.com/tuxfoo/lbry-seedit) script, which provides basic functions, and a configuration file to download and seed claims.
-Initially tuxfoo's code was extended lightly but eventually an entire library was written from scratch to provide more functionality.
+Initially tuxfoo's code was extended slightly but eventually an entire library was written from scratch to provide more functionality.

 # Installation